-- (1) An architect must not provide architectural services for a client unless the architect, or the architectural firm that he or she is the nominated responsible architect for, has entered into a written agreement with the client for the provision of those services. - (2) An agreement must include the following- - (a) the parties to the agreement; - (b) the name, registration number and contact details of the architect responsible for providing the services; - (c) the scope, nature and specific requirements of the services; - (d) the timeframes for providing the services; - (e) how the professional fees and costs of the services will be calculated;
+- (1) An architect must not provide architectural services for a client unless the architect, or the architectural firm that he or she is the nominated responsible architect for, has entered into a written agreement with the client for the provision of those services. - (2) An agreement must include the following- - (a) the parties to the agreement; - (b) the name, registration number and contact details of the architect responsible for providing the services; - (c) the scope, nature and specific requirements of the services; - (d) the timeframes for providing the services; - (e) how the professional fees and costs of the services will be calculated; - (f) where possible, reasonable estimates of disbursements; - (g) how professional fees and costs, including disbursements, will be paid; - (h) how the architect may inform the client of progress in the provision of the services;

-- (f) where possible, reasonable estimates of disbursements; - (g) how professional fees and costs, including disbursements, will be paid; - (h) how the architect may inform the client of progress in the provision of the services; - (i) how the client may authorise the architect to proceed with the services, or any part of the services; - (j) a requirement that the architect must inform the client how a change or amendment to the services will affect the professional fees and costs for the services; - (k) how the architect may obtain the client's authority to change or amend the services; - (I) how variations to the agreement may be made; - (m) a reservation of the right of an architect to withdraw from the provision of services under the agreement in the circumstances set out in clause 14; - (n) how the agreement may be terminated and for what reason. - (3) Subclause (2) applies to an agreement for the provision of architectural services entered into by an architect, an approved partnership or an approved company with a client on or after 1 July 2015.
+- (i) how the client may authorise the architect to proceed with the services, or any part of the services; - (j) a requirement that the architect must inform the client how a change or amendment to the services will affect the professional fees and costs for the services; - (k) how the architect may obtain the client's authority to change or amend the services; - (I) how variations to the agreement may be made; - (m) a reservation of the right of an architect to withdraw from the provision of services under the agreement in the circumstances set out in clause 14; - (n) how the agreement may be terminated and for what reason. - (o) what and in what format the documentation the architect will provide on termination or completion of the provision of services. - (3) Subclause (2) applies to an agreement for the provision of architectural services entered into by a practicing architect or registered architectural firm with a client on or after (date to be included when the Amendments to the Act and Regulations become operational).